LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_PetscSNES.rst

     A :c:type:`SUNErrCode`

-.. c:function:: SUNErrCode SUNNonlinSolGetPetscError_PetscSNES(SUNNonlinearSolver NLS, PestcErrorCode* error)
+.. c:function:: SUNErrCode SUNNonlinSolGetPetscError_PetscSNES(SUNNonlinearSolver NLS, PetscErrorCode* error)

   This gets the last error code returned by the last internal call to a PETSc API function.